logzio/logz-docs/_source/user-guide/accounts/smart-tier.md

 Since data replicas are only queried when a primary data center is temporarily down, the effects are likely to be minimal.
 Most of the time, replicas are a fail-safe precautionary measure that you as a user do not interact with.

-## Minimal latency impact
+## No latency impact

-Logz.io Smart Tier does not operate on traditional hot-warm-cold architectures, which exhibit increased latency corresponding to colder tiers.
+Logz.io Smart Tier does not operate on traditional hot-warm-cold architectures.

 Smart Tier storage is a warm data tier, that reduces costs while keeping Kibana query performance at the normal Hot tier speed.
+The Smart Tier does not increase query latency and will not slow your workflow.